outofink/morfix-lite-is-down/README.md

 # morfix-lite-is-down
-Morfix Lite is now down.
+Morfix Lite is now offline due to Morfix asking me to take it down.